5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

 --- Wrap Bearing Journals with Electrical Tape to Help Protect them from Scratches.

---- Chuck the Crankshaft into a Good Lathe.
+--- Chuck Crankshaft into a Good Lathe with a Steady-Rest supporting Other-End!

---- Face-Off the Broken End as best you can.
+--- Face-Off Broken End as best you can.

 --- For the FC1000 & FC1250 4" Crankshafts, Bore a Hole 2.500" Wide x 3.000"